CS5008Fall2025/research-paper-skakked/README.md

 **Experiment 2: Scaling behavior of hashmap insertions**

+*Hypothesis.* At a fixed load factor of approximately $50\%$, the total insertion time will grow approximately linearly with $n$ for all three hash tables, reflecting $O(1)$ expected cost per insertion, with linear probing exhibiting the smallest constant factor, separate chaining intermediate, and cuckoo hashing the largest due to displacement chains and occasional rehashing.

 To evaluate how each hash table behaves as the problem size grows, a scaling experiment was conducted that measures the total insertion time as a function of the number of elements.
 For each size (1000, 5000, 10000, 25000, 50000, 75000, 100000), the three implementations (chained hashing, linear probing, and cuckoo hashing) were constructed and populated with $n$ uniformly generated 32 bit integer keys while maintaining a load factor of approximately $50\%$ by choosing the capacity to be about $2n$.
 Figure 1 plots insertion time in milliseconds against the number of elements on a logarithmic $x$ axis, with separate curves for each collision resolution strategy.
 This scaling test provides a direct visual comparison of how the constant factors and growth behavior of the three designs differ as tables move from small toy sizes to more realistic workloads.

 *Figure 1.
 Scaling behavior of chained hashing, linear probing, and cuckoo hashing at roughly 50% load factor.*